UiL-OTS-labs/ZEP-Four-Image-Visual-World/README.md

 is displayed and an utterance relating to the scene is played.
 Participant's task is to carefully look and listen.
 Self-paced.
 Output: Eye-Tracking data as collected by the eye-tracker.

+Followed by a question page where the participant can choose 1 of 2 options.
+Question page will be left empty if the qtext and qword are left empty.

 #Pseudorandomisation
 Current pseudorandomisation rules: